-Up to 24 points may be earned by attendance in lecture and completing problems in class (without advance notice).
-Points will be collected through the use of the TopHat as announced in lecture, or you may be asked to work out problems on paper.
-More details will be available in class and on the course home page.
+Attendance in lecture and completing problems in class (without advance notice).
+Points will be collected through the use of the TopHat.
 YOU MAY NOT TURN IN WORK FOR A STUDENT WHO IS NOT IN CLASS.
 There will be extra points available to account for an occasional absence or technical difficulties with your clicker.
-Total points will be capped at 24 points.